Valera-Neg/snake/README.md

 # Snake Client Project

 Snake game  is very popular video game, where Players moove snake around gamebord from dot to dot, and "eating" those dots and drowing.
-It is not easy to maneuvret between others snaks when all of them growing and become larger.
+It is not easy to maneuvr between others snaks when all of them growing and become larger.

-If player hit border or other snake that player should start from beginig.
+If player hit border or other snake that player should start from beginig, since snake died

 It is multiplayer game.